 Nestled along the slopes of the West Maui Mountains, Lahaina Stables offers 3 different rides during the day.
 We recommend the sunset ride, because it is the most beautiful time of day as you watch the evening colors paint the ocean and highlight the islands of Lanai and Molokai on the horizon.
 This ride is probably the best choice for experienced riders as there is more freedom to cantor.

 Hike into a unique valley with a variety of waterfalls, where there are large, clear swimming holes under each of the falls.
-The East Maui Waterfall Hike is the most popular and full of adventure.
 There are waterfalls ranging in height from 10 to 40 feet on two different streams, and there are several spots where you can jump safely from rock ledges into the waterfall pools below.
 The naturalist guides will teach you about Hawaii’s wonders and you will end the hike with a natural “shower” under a Hawaiian waterfall.
-The largest of these falls has ferns that hang down from a huge overhanging ledge and you can walk completely behind the falls!

 This Short Waterfall Hike will take you to two waterfalls on a one-mile walk in the lower portion of this beautiful rainforest valley.
 This is the shorter version of the popular East Maui Waterfall Hike, and it is perfect if you’re time is limited, you don’t want to walk TOO far, or if you have younger children.
 Swim under 20 foot waterfalls and jump off rock ledges into the refreshing pools if you are really adventurous!